WHO ARE WE?

 Sophie Reeves is a Woven Textile Designer.
 After graduating in 2012 Sophie was selected to take part in Texprint, providing opportunity to exhibit and sell her work at Premier Vision in Paris.
 After spending the next year working in Italy and Canada, Sophie retuned to the UK to work for British heritage brand Ben Sherman where she headed up the Textile Department.
-In 2016 Sophie set up SR-Wovens within Blackhorse Lane Ateliers, this weaving studio specialises in custom fabric development and hand woven textiles production.
-The offering includes both bespoke design services and its own collection in woven and print design.
+In 2016 Sophie set up her weaving studio within Blackhorse Lane Ateliers and is due to launch her new interiors range.
+Watch this space!